sigasi/sigasi_insights/content/tech/preview.md

   - Windows 10 or Windows 11 64-bit
   - RedHat Enterprise Linux RHEL 7.9 64-bit or newer, including RHEL 8 and 9
     - Sigasi Studio depends on `libXss.so` which can be obtained by installing `libXScrnSaver`
+    - Sigasi Studio depends on `webkit2gtk4.0` which can be installed through your package manager of choice
   - More information on supported Linux OSes can be found [on the Eclipse website](https://www.eclipse.org/projects/project-plan.php?planurl=http://www.eclipse.org/eclipse/development/plans/eclipse_project_plan_4_19.xml#target_environments)
 - Sigasi Studio as a plugin in your Eclipse installation:
   - Eclipse IDE 2021-03 up to and including Eclipse IDE 2023-03